 How Do LLC Owners Avoid Overpaying in Taxes?

-The best way to avoid overpaying in taxes as an LLC owner is to have a professional like a CPA help you find the right deductions for your business.
-There are a few tips that entrepreneurs and single-member LLCs may be able to include, such as:
+The best way to avoid overpaying in taxes as an LLC owner is find the best tax deductions for your business.
+Work with your tax professional or accounting software to identify ways to save money on taxes, such as:

 - Writing off your home office or business equipment